ttdennis/fpicker/README.md

 Required for running fpicker:
 - [frida_compile](https://github.com/frida/frida-compile) to compile the harness script into one JS file
 - The `frida-core-devkit` for the respective platform found at [Frida releases on GitHub](https://github.com/frida/frida/releases).
-    - Depending on the platform you want to target store the library as `frida-core-ios.a`, `frida-core-macos.a`, or `frida-core-linux.a`.
+    - Depending on the platform you want to target store the library as `libfrida-core-ios.a`, `libfrida-core-macos.a`, or `libfrida-core-linux.a`.
     - The same goes for the header files (`frida-core.h`).
 Store them as `frida-core-linux.h` or `frida-core-ios.h` depending on the platform.
     - The makefile was built this way so you can build for different systems on the same system (usually this is for building on macOS, where you can compile for both iOS and macOs).
 (There is probably a better way do to this?)